clux/facemaulers/east/acropolis.md

 #### River
 Green Acid.
 Flows with remarkable perturbation given that this appears looks like a small pond.
 Actually connected to the chamber below (which ultimately drains out of acropolis).
+Light pillars visible, but no paths connecting them, although it feels like there should be, and there's a shadowy remnant where you feel it should be.

+If they fought the Eidolons then there are safe passages across, otherwise, flight / acid.

 #### Right Room; Valindra's chamber and Necro Guarden
 Books in there.
 Note book from Valindra.
 500gp diamond.